-- · Counselling is required to ensure informed choice. - Informed decision making and consent. - Physically more demanding for women than men and this may influence decision, as the process to collect oocytes (eggs) is more demanding than the collection of sperm in most cases. - · An understanding of the limits of storage. - The challenges and reality of fertility treatment in particular understanding what is possible within current technology and the possibility of having a baby after treatment. - Timeframes for treatment and/or storage. - Cost implications, especially for those seeking fertility preservation for non-medical reasons who will be required to pay.
+- Counselling is required to ensure informed choice. - Informed decision making and consent. - Physically more demanding for women than men and this may influence decision, as the process to collect oocytes (eggs) is more demanding than the collection of sperm in most cases. - An understanding of the limits of storage. - The challenges and reality of fertility treatment in particular understanding what is possible within current technology and the possibility of having a baby after treatment. - Timeframes for treatment and/or storage. - Cost implications, especially for those seeking fertility preservation for non-medical reasons who will be required to pay.
 Payment will also be required for the process of preservation and storage.
-Within current legislation, this is usually restricted to a maximum of 10 years (unless the patient has become, or is likely to become, prematurely infertile, for example, gender reassignment surgery).
+Within current legislation, these individuals can store gametes for up to 55 years providing they re consent every 10 years.
+This law was updated in July 2022 as previously the limit was restricted to 10 years unless the patient has become, or is likely to become, prematurely infertile, for example, gender reassignment surgery.